danchoi/fredit/README.md

 Another option is to integrate a CMS into your Rails app.
-But in addition to being heavyweight, this option is no good when you want to give your collaborator as much rein over the front end as he or she can handle.
+But in addition to being heavyweight, this option is no good when you want to give your collaborator as much control over the front-end as he or she can handle.

 I came up with fredit to avoid this hand-holding. fredit lets a